–Batman and Robin “Ch. 20: Twelvetoes” [Sunday newspaper strips 12/30/1945 to 2/3/1946]

 August, 1946.
 Six years ago to the day, Batman and Robin solved the “Case of the Prophetic Picture.”
 Now, a copycat killer is slaying Pierre Antal’s clientele once again.
 Batman and Robin try to set up the killer the same way they did six years ago, using a dummy of Bruce to fool him.
 However, this time, the killer—a crazy psychologist trying to replicate the original crimes—is able to dupe our heroes and capture them.
 However, knowing that a radio broadcast that they recorded earlier is about to air any second, Batman and Robin unmask and reveal themselves as Bruce and Dick!
 Bruce explains that the real Batman and Robin asked them to fill in for them while they go live on the air.
 The crazy dude flips on his radio, hears Batman and Robin, goes even nuttier, and shoots himself in the brain.
 For a psychologist he sure was dumb.

-–NOTE: Penguin is inexplicably paroled and released from prison (as referenced in Batman #36, Part 1).
+–NOTE: In a reference in Batman #36, Part 1.
+Penguin is inexplicably paroled and released from prison.
 There really is no explanation given for this.
 Penguin’s prodigiously lengthy prison sentence simply disappears—probably due to his independent wealth and superb team of tricky attorneys.
 If I were to guess, I would say that Penguin’s lawyers are able to pin his previous crimes on someone else.
 Lex Luthor used this tactic all throughout the Modern Age (although, clones or alternate Earth versions of himself were usually involved, and I’m certainly not going to suggest a Penguin clone in the Golden Age).

 –Batman #36, Part 1